-As a parent, we learn to deal with all matter of uncomfortable topics but often puberty is one that still makes most of us cringe a bit.
-After all puberty is a sign that your little one is growing up and those can be hard changes to face.
-However, such topics are important to face head on as you want your child to know the facts and feel comfortable coming to you with questions.
-Puberty is happening earlier these days and some parents may be wondering when is the right time to buy a first bra, how to talk to their daughter, and what type of bras to buy.
+As a parent, we learn to deal with all matter of uncomfortable topics.
+Somehow, puberty is one that still makes most of us cringe a bit.
+After all puberty is a sign that your little one is growing up!
+Those can be hard changes to face.
+However, such topics are important to face head on.
+After all, you want your child to know the facts and feel comfortable coming to you with questions.
+Puberty is happening earlier these days.
+Some parents may be wondering when is the right time to buy a first bra, how to talk to their daughter, and what type of bras to buy.
 That is why I am happy to have an expert on the subject today, Dr. Cara Natterson, to share some tips on how parents can talk to their child about first bras and puberty.

 When should my daughter start wearing a bra?

 So there it is.
-The big question that many parents have is, “When should girls start wearing bras?”
-The answer to this is quite honestly opened ended but most people want a definitive answer.
+The big question that many parents have is, “When should girls start wearing bras”?
+The answer to this is quite honestly opened ended.
+However, most people want a definitive answer.
 So for those who must have an age, the average age seems to be about 11.
 However, some children as young as 8 may start be starting puberty.

-I would say that the answer to, “When should girls start wearing a training bra?” is based on one of two reasons.
+I would say that the answer to, “When should girls start wearing a training bra?” is based on functionalilty and/or fashion.
 First a training bra may be desired for function.
 In other words, the bra may be wanted to provide support for growing breasts, to hide nipples from showing through shirts, or to cover sensitive growing breast and decrease sensitivity of shirts rubbing against them.
 So, girls should start wearing a bra when their functionality is needed.

 What is a training bra?